 My beloved 1994 E500.
 Where do I start?
 I have always adored German cars.
 One of my first cars was a 1986 Volkswagen GTI.
 First year with four way disc brakes!
 I learned out to drive a manual transmission on that car.
 They were like legos.
 I had other friends who enjoyed Volkswagens.
 Good times.

 10/2/2006 the TV show Fifth Gear ran a segment where they took an old Mercedes-Benz 250D and put waste vegetable oil in the tank.
 It drove just fine.
 I found the bit on YouTube if you want to laugh.
 I was turned on by the prospect of driving on veggie oil and began to do some research.
 I found the Mercedes-Benz 1987 300TD to be the last year Mercedes-Benz station wagon brought to the United States that had a diesel powertrain.
 I bought one and fell in love.
-This W124 body style was visually appealing to me and to this day I have never owned another car that has been more consistent than that 300TD.
-This isn’t a post about that car though.
+This W124 body style was visually appealing to me and to this day I have never owned another car that has been more consistently reliable than that 300TD.

 The E500 has Pearl Black exterior paint with black leather interior.
-From what I can tell, and others who have looked at the car, the external paint is all original.
-There is a spot of paint missing on the rear bumper and a few other areas with rust spots.
-As you can see from the photos of the front of the car there is typical weathering due to the higher mileage.
+There are areas where the paint looks magnificent but there are areas where it’s less than perfect.
+As you can see from the photos of the front of the car there is typical weathering one would see on higher mileage vehicles.

 Enjoy This Legendary Vehicle Today

 Reach out to me using the contact form below for any questions, comments or are interested in purchasing this amazing Mercedes-Benz.

 The wheels are Carlsson 2/6 brilliant editions bought new in box July 16, 2011.
 They are a staggered setup 18x8 in the front and 18x9 in the back.
 The tires are Nexen N7000.
 245/40/R18 in the front and 275/35/R18 in the rear with excellent tread life.